Chlumsky/msdf-atlas-gen/README.md

 - *Soft effects* refers to the support of effects that use true distance, such as glows, rounded borders, or simplified shadows.
 - *Hard effects* refers to the support of effects that use pseudo-distance, such as mitered borders or thickness adjustment.

+## Getting started

+This project can be used either as a library or as a standalone console program.
+To start using the program immediately, there is a Windows binary available for download in the ["Releases" section](https://github.com/Chlumsky/msdf-atlas-gen/releases).
+To build the project, you may use the included [Visual Studio solution](msdf-atlas-gen.sln) or the [Unix Makefile](Makefile).

 ## Command line arguments

+Use the following command line arguments for the standalone version of the atlas generator.

 ### Input

 - `-font <fontfile.ttf/otf>` &ndash; sets the input font file.
 - `-charset <charset.txt>` &ndash; sets the character set.
 The ASCII charset will be used if not specified.
 See [the syntax specification](#character-set-specification-syntax) of `charset.txt`.
+- `-glyphset <glyphset.txt>` &ndash; sets the set of input glyphs using their indices within the font file.
+See [the syntax specification](#glyph-set-specification).

 ### Bitmap atlas type